2025 Istanbul alcohol poisonings

 In 2025, a number of poisoning deaths related to bootleg alcohol consumption occurred in Istanbul and Ankara, Turkey.
 This included a surge of victims within a 72-hour period in January 2025, during which at least 30 people died.
 As of March 8, at least 160 people have been reported dead, and 230 others have been hospitalized, including at least 40 critically.
 The deaths were attributed primarily to methanol poisoning from illegally produced alcohol.

 Background

 This incident followed several outbreaks of alcohol poisoning in Istanbul, including one in late 2024, during which 110 people were sickened after consuming tainted alcohol in Istanbul, resulting in at least 48 deaths.

 The rise in bootleg alcohol production has been attributed to increased government taxes on legal alcoholic beverages.
-As of 2025, a liter of Raki, a traditional Turkish anise-flavored liquor, cost approximately 1,300 lira (US$37.20) in legal retail outlets, representing a significant expense relative to the nation's minimum wage set at 22,104 lira (US$600) per month as of January 1, 2025.
-Alcoholic beverages had reached all-time high prices also in part due to high inflation.
+As of 2025, a liter of Raki, a traditional Turkish anise-flavored liquor, cost approximately 1,300 lira (US$27.64 as of 7/26) in legal retail outlets.
+This represents a significant expense when viewed relative to the nation's minimum wage, raised to 28,075 TL (US$583.42 as of 8/26).

 Turkey's president, Recep Tayyip Erdoğan, amended legislation in 2013 to forbid the promotion and advertisement of alcohol products in Turkey.
 This has likely led to individuals turning to private alcohol producers, contributing to the severity of this incident.